J-Spellacy/Pinterest_background_generator/README.md

 Please only do this if you trust the documents and have read through them.
 (Use at own risk).

+You will have to edit the shell script with your own virtual environment with all dependencies installed already through pip, I recommend creating a new one.

 I then add the following lines to my sway config:

 exec_always /home/user/path_to_file/run_background.sh